bayfrontmedia/bones/docs/usage/console.md

 # Comma-separated IP's to allow
 php bones down --allow=1.1.1.1,2.2.2.2
 # Message to be returned
-php bones down --message=Message to be returned
+php bones down --message="Message to be returned"

 # List all event subscriptions
 php bones event:list